PriyadharsanbalajiSriramajeyam/PriyadharsanbalajiSriramajeyam.github.io/_posts/2025-08-18-FlowBasedModels.md

 * The **flow** is the global transformation mapping source samples to target samples.
 * The **continuity equation** mathematically links them so that if each particle follows $u_t(x)$, the density changes consistently as $p_t(x)$.

-👉 This framework is exactly what’s used in **flow matching** and **probability flow ODEs**: you train a neural net to approximate $u_t(x)$, then solve the ODE to map Gaussian noise into real data.

-Would you like me to now **draw the connection to generative modeling** (e.g., how this becomes “train neural nets to approximate $u_t(x)$ via flow matching loss”), or keep it purely mathematical for now?